Complaints and feedback

 If you are not satisfied with the outcome

-If you are not satisfied with the outcome, you can request a review of the initial determination using the online form below.
+Other persons who are not satisfied with the outcome of the complaint, can request a review of the initial determination by the OPP.

 You have 60 days after you are notified of the outcome of your complaint to request a review.